Boost your business with our key insights from the UK’s biggest payments conference

 So, should you be accepting open banking payments as a merchant?

 According to Brian Hanrahan, CCO of third party financial services provider Nuapay, yes.
 Yes you should.
 But how will it benefit your business?

 Well, as just mentioned, it’s fast and easy – not just for your customer, but for you, too.
 It’s also cost-effective, with no interchange or scheme fees, and no chargebacks to worry about.
-On top of all this, it’s secure – completely SCA-friendly, and free of PCI DSS compliance obligations.
+On top of all this, it’s secure – completely SCA-friendly, and free of PCI compliance obligations.

 Open banking payments made on a mobile app offer your buyer a journey that’s largely fast, seamless, and compatible with biometrics.
 That means these payments are free of manual data entry, and thus help drive a better customer experience (and, hopefully, more customer conversions!).

 And, according to Hanrahan, 28% of UK merchants are already implementing open banking for their online stores, while 46% are in the planning stages.
 On top of this, open banking payments have already taken off in high risk industries, with 89% of airlines and subscription economy merchants primed for it.

 These days, there are more ways to accept payments and move money around than ever before.
 Chances are, though, that your business also has more competitors than ever before, too.
 So how do you not only attract new customers, but get lifetime value out of them, too?

 Let’s take a look at what PayExpo 2019’s customer experience (CX) experts had to say.

 Omni-channel payments: is your business doing them right?